 He has presented his research at national and international swimming conferences, including the ASCA World Swim Coaches’ Clinics.

 He was the Editor-in-Chief of the Journal of Swimming Research and the recipient of the American Swimming Coaches Association "Bob Ousley" Award for contributions to the sport.

 He was the Head Assistant Coach under the legendary "Doc Counsilman" at Indiana University, where he received his Ph.D. in Human Performance.

-He then served as Head Men’s Swimming Coach at the University of Hawaii (1978 to 1987).
+He served as Head Men’s Swimming Coach at the University of Hawaii.
 During his tenure his teams placed in the “top 20” at the NCAA “Division I” Championships, and in the “top 10” at the USS Senior Indoor Championships.

-He worked with the United States Armed Services Wounded Warrior Program.
-He was on the coaching staff of the United States Team at the inaugural “Invictus Games,” held in London, U.K. (2014).
+He worked with the United States Armed Services Wounded Warrior Program and was a member of the coaching staff of the United States Team at the inaugural “Invictus Games” held in London, U.K. (2014).